leshill/resque_spec/README.md

 Install
 -------

-Install the gem

-    % gem install resque_spec

-And update your Gemfile (Not using bundler?
-Do the necessary thing for your app's gem management)
+Update your Gemfile to include resque_spec only in the _test_ group (Not using `bundler`?
+Do the necessary thing for your app's gem management and use `bundler`. `resque_spec` is a mock API, it should only be used with your tests!)

     group :test do
       gem 'resque_spec'